typelevel/cats-effect/docs/tutorial.md

 all of them to finish and then return the value passed as parameter.
 As in the previous example this program shall run forever until the user presses CTRL-C.

-Having several consumers and producers improves the balance between consumers and producers... but still, on the long run, queue tends to grow in size.
-To fix this we will ensure the size of the queue is bounded, so whenever that max size is reached producers will block as consumers do when the queue is empty.

 ### Producer consumer with bounded queue
-Having a bounded queue implies that producers, when queue is full, will wait (be 'semantically blocked') until there is some empty bucket available to be filled.
+Having a bounded queue implies that producers, when the queue is full, will wait (be 'semantically blocked') until there is some empty bucket available to be filled.
 So an implementation needs to keep track of these waiting producers.
 To do so we will add a new queue `offerers` that will be added to the `State` alongside `takers`.
 For each waiting producer the `offerers` queue will keep a `Deferred[F, Unit]` that will be used to block the producer until the element it offers can be added to `queue` or directly passed to some consumer (`taker`).
 Alongside the `Deferred` instance we need to keep as well the actual element